Manchukuo River Defence Fleet: Operation history

-The River Defence Fleet was primarily used to ensure Japanese control of the river, and to support the army against the Chinese rebels, along with defending the border with the USSR in the Songha, Heilongjiang (Amur) and Wusuli (Ussuri) rivers.
+The River Defence Fleet was primarily used to ensure Japanese control of the river, and to support the army against the Chinese rebels, along with defending the border with the USSR in the Songhua, Heilongjiang (Amur) and Wusuli (Ussuri) rivers.
 The fleet was involved in several border skirmishes, such as the dispute of the Ganchazi (in Japanese) or Bolshoi (in Russian) island, over the period of 19–30 June 1937, in which they managed to sink a Soviet gunboat.
 They also served in the skirmish of Donganzhen on 27 May 1939, where they lost one patrol boat and had another one captured from them by the Soviets.
 They were also involved in the skirmish of Xingkai Lake, in May 1942, in which two Soviet airplanes strafed two Manchukuo patrol boats.

 In 1942 many of the remaining Japanese sailors left the River Defence Fleet and rejoined the Imperial Japanese Navy, severely limiting the Defence Fleet's operation efficiency.
 On 9 August 1945, Manchukuo was invaded by the Soviets.
 The crew of four gunboats and three patrol boats mutinied and surrendered to the Soviets or the Chinese.
 What was left of the fleet was captured by the Soviets after they seized Harbin on 20 August 1945.